POEM: Won Race

 Tide for thirst

-This poem plays with the tensions between the importance of both our inner and compass and our collective outer experience.
-Self-knowledge and are prerequisites for healthy functioning in the world.
+This poem plays with the tensions between the importance of both our inner experience and compass and our collective outer experience.
+Self-knowledge and self-awareness are prerequisites for healthy functioning in the world.
 Otherwise we will be doomed to project our ignorance and misunderstanding onto others, confounding communication and degrading joint enterprises.
-We must know ourselves and our inner and instincts, if we are to live our own lives.
-This recognizes a aspect of our own inner subjective experience: that part of our lives is uniquely our own, both in terms of being only indirectly verifiable by others (what’s going on inside) and that our own agency gives us that cannot be pawned off on others.
+We must know ourselves and trust our inner experience and instincts, if we are to live our own lives.
+This recognizes a radical aspect of our own inner subjective experience: that part of our lives is uniquely our own, both in terms of being only indirectly verifiable by others (what’s going on inside) and that our own agency gives us responsibility that cannot be pawned off on others.
 To some inescapable degree, we must run our own race.
-Recognizing this and is the key to winning our own race: Not around other men’s tracks/But in open fields/Into sunsets and sunrises.
-If we gauge our own lives too much by others’ behavior and the various cascading situations in the world, we living lives as mere reaction formations of our environment.
-While this is a profoundly sad for ourselves, it also robs the world of the of another real live actor in the of life.
-Of course, human is an ensemble role; we share a collective stage and have intertwining stories. is not a horse race, with the inevitable winner and losers — though that may be part of the narrative we act out.
-In sharing both a collective stage and the of each to contribute their own role to the play, is pretty much guaranteed to be dramatic, perhaps somewhat chaotic, and hopefully interesting and fun.
-Human life begs both individual creative response-ability and a deeply collective and for our shared enterprise.
+Recognizing this freedom and responsibility is the key to winning our own race: Not around other men’s tracks/But in open fields/Into sunsets and sunrises.
+If we gauge our own lives too much by others’ behavior and the various cascading situations in the world, we risk living lives as mere reaction formations of our environment.
+While this is a profoundly sad loss for ourselves, it also robs the world of the gift of another real live actor in the play of life.
+Of course, human life is an ensemble role; we share a collective stage and have intertwining stories.
+Life is not a horse race, with the inevitable winner and losers — though that may be part of the narrative we act out.
+In sharing both a collective stage and the power of each to contribute their own role to the play, life is pretty much guaranteed to be dramatic, perhaps somewhat chaotic, and hopefully interesting and fun.
+Human life begs both individual creative response-ability and a deeply collective attitude and respect for our shared enterprise.
 A wise ensemble of actors, recognizing the varied roles of protagonists and antagonists, gladly plays their role, not another’s.
 And as passions rise, the story unfolds.
-The story is not won by who is in the last scene, but who are at awe, wherever they peer.
-If there is a larger winning in life, it may very well be the of comrades sharing passions, but not necessarily playing the same roles: In unison/As a singular knows/Tide for thirst.
+The story is not won by who is present in the last scene, but who are present at awe, wherever they peer.
+If there is a larger winning in life, it may very well be the solidarity of comrades sharing passions, but not necessarily playing the same roles: In unison/As a singular knows/Tide for thirst.
 As for that horse race: break a leg…

 This entry was posted in Poems, Political and Philosophical Musings and tagged , , , , , , , , , , , , , , , , , , , , , , .
 Bookmark the permalink.